Starting rate of UK income tax: Abolition

 As part of his plans for the national budget for 2008 (his last as Chancellor of the Exchequer), Gordon Brown announced in 2007 that the reduced tax rate for low incomes would be abolished from April 2008.
 This meant that all income above the personal allowance and below the higher rate band would be taxed at 20%, with the effect that taxpayers earning above the personal allowance would be up to £232 worse off each year.

 The abolition of the 10% tax band came into effect at the start of the 2008 tax year and was the source of considerable criticism.
 High-profile figures protested, including former minister Frank Field.
-In May 2008, the Chancellor of the Exchequer announced that the 2008-2009 personal allowance would be increased by £600 (from £5435 to £6035) to help low-income tax-payers affected by the abolition of the 10% starting rate of income tax.
-At the same time, the threshold for higher rate income tax was reduced by £600, so that higher rate tax payers would not be able to benefit from the adaptation.
+In May 2008, the Chancellor of the Exchequer announced that the 2008–09 personal allowance would be increased by £600 (from £5435 to £6035) to help low-income tax-payers affected by the abolition of the 10% starting rate of income tax.
+At the same time, the threshold for higher rate income tax was reduced by £600, so that higher rate tax payers would not benefit from the adaptation.
 These changes were implemented in September 2008.